shabin5785/react-notes/Notes_3.md

 - Only call Hooks at the top level.
 Don’t call Hooks inside loops, conditions, or nested functions.
 Only call Hooks from React function components.
 Don’t call Hooks from regular JavaScript functions.

+-  unlike this.setState in a class, updating a state variable always replaces it instead of merging it.